andlab-um/lab-website/_pages/position.md

 ### Postdoc Position

-Postdoc position is available for ANDlab, details can be found [here](https://rskto.um.edu.mo/umtp/#02), or contact <haiyanwu@um.edu.mo>.
+The Postdoc position is available for ANDlab, details can be found [here](https://rskto.um.edu.mo/umtp/#02), or contact <haiyanwu@um.edu.mo>.

 ### Graduate Student

-We are not planning to recruit new PhD students in fall 2024.
+We are recruiting 2nd batch PhD students in fall 2024.

 ### Research Assistant